yoga0061/RAT-BY-YOGA/README.md

-#Check Release section to install RAT
+📦 Releases / Download (Defensive Use Only)

+Check the Releases section to download release packages intended only for defensive analysis and research.
+Do not install or run any downloaded binaries on personal or production devices.

 ⚠️ Disclaimer

-This project is intended strictly for educational and defensive cybersecurity research.
+This project exists strictly for educational, defensive, and research purposes (malware analysis, detection engineering, incident response training, academic study).
-The creator does not support, promote, or take responsibility for any misuse of this material, including hacking, unauthorized access, or malicious activity.
+The creator does not support, endorse, or take responsibility for any misuse of the materials in this repository, including hacking, unauthorized access, distribution, or malicious activity.

-By downloading or using any files from this repository, you agree to use them only in a controlled, legal, and ethical manner — such as malware analysis, detection research, or academic study.
+By downloading or using files from this repository you agree to all of the following:

-#Check Release section to install RAT
+Use the files only in a controlled, isolated lab environment (e.g., disposable VM with snapshots, segmented network).

+Never run suspicious binaries on production systems, personal devices, or public networks.

+Follow all applicable laws, institutional policies, and ethical guidelines.

+Notify the maintainers and your CSIRT/CERT immediately if you discover live malicious infrastructure or unexpected behavior.

+For questions or to report suspicious findings, contact: <naistam63@gmail.com>.